-According to the Electoral Registers, between 1939 and 1960, 14 Gloucester Road was occupied by a widow, Ethel Garn shown in the photo on the left with Henry Smith and his brother.
+According to the Electoral Registers, between 1939 and 1960, 14 Gloucester Road was occupied by a widow, Ethel Garn.
+She is shown in the photo on the left with Henry Smith and his brother.

-Albert and Ethel moved to the Thornbury area by 1919, when their son, Douglas Grant Garn was born on 19th February.
-He was baptised at St Marys Church on 6th April 1919.
+Albert was already living in the Thornbury area when the banns were read for his marriage to Ethel and they had settled in Thornbury by 1919, when their son, Douglas Grant Garn was born on 19th February.
+He was baptised at St Mary’s Church on 6th April 1919.
 The family lived at Mumbleys at that time and Albert was working as head gardener for Mrs Masters at nearby Kyneton House.
 Albert also acted as judge at horticultural shows.
 They continued living at Mumbleys until Albert died there on 26th January 1935.
 He was aged 52 years.
 In 1938 Ethel was shown in the deeds as being the tenant of 73 High Street.
 She was also shown as being the occupant there when the house was being put up for sale in September 1938.
 Following this sale, Ethel and Douglas must have moved to 14 Gloucester Road.

 Henry Smith remembers the excitement caused when Ethel heard that Douglas would be flying over the house one day and all the neighbours were out in their gardens to watch a plane fly over and ‘dip its wings’.
 Tragically Ethel received a telegram a week later to tell her that Douglas was missing.
 He had taken off from Squadron base at Topcliffe, North Yorkshire on a raid over Hamburg on 2nd May 1941.
 His Whitley Bomber (Z 6461) ditched into the North Sea, either en route to Hamburg, or on its return.
 There were no survivors.
 The body of the radio operator/air gunner Cyril Hutchinson was recovered from the North Sea by Kriegsmarine Patrol boat 1207 on 7th August 1941 and it is thought possible that Douglas’s body was also recovered at the same time or that his body was washed ashore.
 He is commemorated in Kiel War Cemetery alongside Cyril Hutchinson.
 The bodies of the other three crew members were never recovered.
 Douglas was aged only 22.